 Stage 4: Implications on Quality of Life

 At this stage, symptoms are very oppressive to the quality of life.
 Speech deteriorates, and people cannot remember to use simple sentences in memory.
-More classic symptoms of dementia, such as forgetfulness and limitation in carrying out daily activities, often appear at this level.
+More classic symptoms of dementia, such as forgetfulness and limitations in carrying out daily activities, often appear at this level.
 Driving and staying in places with which they are unfamiliar becomes burdensome.

 Stage 5: Personality Changes and Mood Swings